Minamoto no Sanetomo

-was the third shōgun of the Kamakura shogunate.
+was a Japanese samurai, daimyo and the third shōgun of the Kamakura shogunate.
 He was the second son of the Kamakura shogunate founder, Minamoto no Yoritomo.
 His mother was Hōjō Masako and his older brother was the second Kamakura shogun Minamoto no Yoriie.

 His childhood name was Senman (千万).
 He was the last head of the Minamoto clan of Japan.
 His Dharma name was Daijijiden seini'i goshoko jingi (大慈寺殿正二位丞相公神儀).

 He was an accomplished waka poet.

 Early life

 Sanetomo in court clothing, painting by the priest Goshin.

 After the death of Yoritomo in 1199, Sanetomo's maternal grandfather Hōjō Tokimasa usurped the political and military power of the Shogunate, relegating the position and title of Sei-i Taishōgun, or shōgun, to a figurehead.
 Through hereditary succession, Sanetomo's older brother Yoriie became Sei-i Taishōgun in 1202, only to be stripped of the title a year later and put under house arrest for plotting against the Hōjō clan.
 This was presumably to keep the shōgun a child and thus needing a regent (shikken) to make decisions in his place.
 Shortly thereafter, in 1203, Sanetomo became head of the Minamoto clan and was appointed Sei-i Taishōgun.

 A year later, Yoriie was assassinated by the Hōjō.
 Sanetomo was never more than a puppet for his mother Hōjō Masako and maternal uncle Hōjō Yoshitoki, who used him as a pawn in their war with their father Tokimasa; Tokimasa tried to depose his grandson a number of times, beginning in 1205, causing Sanetomo to fear for his life thereafter.